 Knowing your target market is key to attracting clients, which is why it's worth taking a look at the demographics behind the statistics.

-The cryptocurrency gender gap is apparent in the UK market, with a 68% to 32% ownership split in favour of men.
-However, the percentage of women getting into crypto worldwide has been on the rise; if this trend translates into the UK, then we could see the market receive a healthy boost in size.
+69% of crypto investors are male, with 31% female; however, the percentage of women getting into crypto worldwide has been on the rise.
+If this trend translates into the UK, then we could see the market receive a healthy boost in size.

-In summary, focusing your marketing on a younger male crypto audience could pay off in terms of numbers.
-But it's also important to remember that the demographics are constantly changing and that there may be fewer older crypto holders, but their portfolios could be considerably bigger as we’ve seen in the Australian market.
+It's important to remember that demographics are constantly changing and even though there may be fewer older crypto holders, their portfolios could be considerably larger in value - as is the case in the Australian market.

 Where is crypto headed in the UK?

-Although crypto ownership of 6% is still below the global average, the pace of its recent acceleration suggests this won’t be the case for long.
+Although crypto ownership is just shy of 10% in the UK (slightly below the global average), the pace of its recent acceleration suggests this won’t be the case for long.

 As the crypto market matures, we can expect volatility to subside.
 Lower volatility will likely attract more investors, especially from members of the older age brackets who are often less open to taking risks but have deeper pockets.
 It’s worth noting that Finders found that many people who have yet to purchase crypto state are waiting for the market to become less volatile.